jhuckaby/pixl-request/README.md

 } );
 ```

 Your callback will only be invoked when the file is *completely* downloaded and written to the stream.
-If the response is Gzip-encoded, this is handled transparently for you using an intermediate stream.
+If the response is encoded (compressed), this is handled transparently for you using an intermediate stream.
 Your file will contain the final decompressed data, and no memory will be used.

 Alternatively, if you already have an open stream object, you can pass that to the `download` property.
 Example: